anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 ## Meetings

 ### Annual Meeting
-The League shall hold its annual preseason meeting after January 1 at a time and place set by the President.
+The League shall hold its annual preseason meeting after January 1 at a time and place set by the Commissioner.
 This meeting must be held in person, except in extenuating circumstances.

 ### Additional Meetings
-Additional meetings shall be called by the President for reasons at his discretion.
+Additional meetings shall be called by the Commissioner for reasons at his discretion.

 ### Rules and Competition Committee Meetings
-The Rules and Competition Committee shall meet at the discretion of the President.
-These meetings must be held in person, except in extenuating circumstances by agreement between the President and the Committee.
+The Rules and Competition Committee shall meet at the discretion of the Commissioner.
+These meetings must be held in person, except in extenuating circumstances by agreement between the Commissioner and the Committee.

 ### Meeting and Voting Validity
-Only meetings called for and attended by the President will be considered valid and no votes held in the absence of the President will be considered binding.
+Only meetings called for and attended by the Commissioner will be considered valid and no votes held in the absence of the Commissioner will be considered binding.

 ### Amending the Constitution
 This constitution may be amended, removed, or added by an affirmative vote of two-thirds of members with voting privileges.
 The complete proposed written text of any amendment(s) to this constitution must be submitted to the representatives of the teams before the amendment(s) can be voted on.

 ## Finances
-The President shall determine the franchise and annual entry fees.
-All other fees will be levied at the discretion of the League President.
+The Commissioner shall determine the franchise and annual entry fees.
+All other fees will be levied at the discretion of the League Commissioner.
 Fees shall be levied with the understanding that the League is a not for profit organization.

 # By-Laws

 ## Definition; Amendments
 These By-Laws shall stand as the official rules of the League.
-All League members shall abide by and are subject to, without exception, all rules and regulations as outlined in the Constitution and By-Laws as well as the authority of the League President, in accordance with [Subjectivity](#subjectivity)
+All League members shall abide by and are subject to, without exception, all rules and regulations as outlined in the Constitution and By-Laws as well as the authority of the League Commissioner, in accordance with [Subjectivity](#subjectivity)

 ### Amending the By-Laws
 By-Laws may be amended, removed, or added by an affirmative vote of two-thirds of the League members present at the time of the vote.